 Once you create these designs on paper, head out into the shop.
 Make some laminations, and then create some prototype rings.
 You will be happy with the cohesiveness in your designs, and the rings will all be gorgeous.

-If you have any questions on these ring design tips, please leave a comment and I’ll be glad to answer them.
+If you have any questions on these ring design tips, please Post a Question in the Q&A Forum and I’ll be glad to help.
 Happy building.